 In this post, I’ll briefly explain about eligibility requirements before moving on to the application timeline.
 I’ll end with tips and strategies you can use to submit the best possible Bright Futures application.

 The first step in submitting a successful Bright Futures scholarship application is to make sure you’re actually eligible for the scholarship.
-This isn’t something you can do at the last minute – meeting eligibility requirements for these awards requires more long-term thinking.
+This isn’t something you can do at the last minute – meeting eligibility requirements for these awards requires more long-term thinking about bright futures florida.

 Here are the general requirements that apply to all Bright Futures Scholarships: